Raise your ukulele if you’re an introvert.

 The course also includes three full-length interviews with board-certified music therapists who identify as introverts.
 These interviews provide insight, advice and resources spanning a variety of topics related to introversion and professional success.

-Ami Kunimura, MA, MT-BC
+Rachelle Norman, MA, MT-BC

 The Introvert’s Guide to Thriving in an Extroverted Career is pre-approved by CBMT for 3 CMTE credits.
 All of the materials for the course are provided to participants online and can be downloaded for your convenience.
 Once you have enrolled, you will have up to one year to complete the course in order to receive your CMTE credits.